makersacademy/bowling-challenge/README.md

 ## Objectives

 The purpose of this project was to build a score calculator for 10 pin bowling.
 Bowling is a deceptively complex game and the goal here was to build a working app with high code quality, using test driven development.
-Once the game logic was complete I used jQuery, HTML and CSS to create a responsive UI and deployed the app.
+Once the game logic was complete I used jQuery, HTML and CSS to create a responsive UI and deployed the app through surge.
+I used Travis CI and Coveralls to automate testing and coverage, and ESLint, CodeClimate and Better Code to ensure high code quality and maintainability.

 ### Testing:
 - I used Jasmine to write automated unit and feature tests which can be run in the browser.
 The code base was written using TDD, with a red-green-refactor approach.